 Assessing future-related evidence in a large data set needs a classification model for forward-looking statements. however, required us to take a preliminary decision on what we classify as forward-looking statement.
 Through interdisciplinary exchange, we were able to agree upon We propose two sets of elements to focus the search field of the horizon scanning (see 3.1 Identification and Classification of Forward-Looking Statements).
 We developed the elements based on experiences from previous horizon scanning research projects, i.e., Foresight Fraunhofer I and II. from examples of our individual experiences when trying to annotate the training data and then discussing difficulties and common clarities among us.
 However, this is by far no solid definition, rather a snapshot of and supposedly open and on-going discourse.
 This important limitation related to the procedural and complex criteria for defining forward-looking statements impacted the accuracy of our ML model.

-In order to develop, train and improve a ML model that is able to identify meaningful forward-looking statements in a big data corpus of news articles, the question ‘What is a forward-looking statement?’ is crucial.

-What is evidence-based science communication and what does it have in common with foresight knowledge?

-Selection and quality of available information plays a major role not only as input to a foresight exercise, but also as evidence-base for science communication (Jensen and Gerber 2020).
-On the one hand, science communication can be defined as “the use of appropriate skills, media, activities, and dialogue” to produce “personal responses” to science, i.e., awareness, enjoyment, opinions, interest, or understanding (Burns, O'Connor, and Stocklmayer 2003).
-On the other hand, science communication is no longer understood as the linear transmission of simplified scientific knowledge, but the performative character of science communication has been recognised (Felt 2003, 17).
-In a meta-analysis of the role of communication in open science, Kulczycki (2016) summarises two main models, upon which current science communication definitions are based.
-While the first model focuses on dissemination and transfer of knowledge and how the information is shared, the second model emphasizes that communication is a social activity, which generates shared knowledge as part of the process of information exchange with the target audiences (Kulczycki 2016).
-Based on these considerations, we adhere to the science communication concept as social activity, which creates knowledge as part of the process of information exchange with experts and target audiences.
-This understanding is based on a constructivist concept of communication as a “co-creation [process] of the symbolic dimension of our reality” (Kulczycki 2016).
-Science communication is a sense-making process, that can build on foresight knowledge and - similar to foresight activities - is characterised by collective processes of knowledge generation, negotiation and communication, i.e. the use of evidence-based information for knowledge creation and thus sense-making.

 How to assess extract evidence from a large data corpus of news articles to support foresight practice?